History of Pakistan: Indo-Scythian Kingdom

-The Indo-Scythians were descended from the Sakas (Scythians) who migrated from southern Central Asia into Pakistan and Arachosia from the middle of the 2nd century BCE to the 1st century BCE.
+The Indo-Scythians were descended from the Sakas (Scythians) who migrated from southern Central Asia into modern Afghanistan, Pakistan and north India, as well as Arachosia to the west, from the middle of the 2nd century BCE to the 1st century BCE.
 They displaced the Indo-Greeks and ruled a kingdom that stretched from Gandhara to Mathura.
 The power of the Saka rulers started to decline in the 2nd century CE after the Scythians were defeated by the south Indian Emperor Gautamiputra Satakarni of the Satavahana dynasty.
 Later the Saka kingdom was completely destroyed by Chandragupta II of the Gupta Empire from eastern India in the 4th century.